Lenora Rolla: Personal life

-Lenora married Jacob "Jake" Rolla (1888-1984), a native of Tyler, Texas, on June 22, 1944.
-Jake Rolla had moved to Fort Worth in 1917 and had a nearly fifty-year career with the Texas and Pacific Railway.
+Lenora married Jacob "Jake" Rolla (1888-1984), a native of Taylor, Texas, on June 22, 1944.
+Jake Rolla had moved to Fort Worth in 1916 and had a nearly fifty-year career with the Texas and Pacific Railway.
 He proposed to her during one of her trips back home from Washington, D.C., where the couple were actually wed.
 The Rollas built a house on Cottey Street, later moving to a house on Ramey Street where they spent the next four decades of their marriage.
 The Rollas had no biological children, but took in needy people of all races: "drug addicts, refugees, abused children, orphans, alcoholics and drifters, all of whom called her mother."

 Rolla was a longtime member of the Community Christian Church in Fort Worth.
 She was a member of the Tarrant County Historical Commission, the Colored Federated Women's Club, American Woodmen, and Heroines of Jericho.
 Rolla helped found the Fort Worth Urban League.

 Lenora Rolla was described as having a "razor-sharp intelligence, keen sense of humor and courage to speak out."
-She died on June 29, 2001 and was buried at Cedar Hill Memorial Park in Arlington, Texas.
+She died on June 29, 2001, and was buried at Cedar Hill Memorial Park in Arlington, Texas.